-Citizen science is a well-established enterprise at the UW–Madison Arboretum.
+Citizen science is well-established at the UW–Madison Arboretum.
 For many years, volunteers have helped address long-term scientific questions in local, regional, or global projects.
-Recently, we have also added new projects to monitor particular species—often in response to emerging ecological challenges, such as imperiled native species or new invasive species.
+Recently, we have also added new projects and programs to monitor particular species—often in response to emerging ecological challenges, such as imperiled native species or new invasive species.
 Here are some of the projects you can join.

 - Journey North, one of North America’s largest citizen science programs, tracks migrations and seasons and provides an easy entry point to citizen science for people of all ages.
 Reported sightings are mapped in real-time as migration waves move across the continent.
 People report sightings from the field, view maps, take pictures, and leave comments.
 Journey North has moved to the UW Arboretum.

 - The Arboretum collaborates with U.S. Fish and Wildlife Service, Wisconsin Department of Natural Resources (WDNR), and The Xerces Society on bumble bee monitoring and conservation.
 Volunteers use photography to document bumble bee species, floral resource use, phenology, and nesting.